bidursapkota00/web-application-programming-bct/JS.md

     - **Hint:** passwordRegex = `/^[a-zA-Z][a-zA-Z\d]{4,}\d$/`

-20. And all(8) questions from lesson 24 - Old Questions
+20. And all(8) questions from lesson 24 - Questions

 ---